-The Career Gateway is presenting two virtual workshops in April 2025 to support former federal employees and others impacted by recent changes in the federal sector.
+The Career Gateway is presenting virtual workshops to support former federal employees and others impacted by recent changes in the federal sector.
 The workshops, for people age 50+, will enable participants to create a powerful professional image, network, tap into available resources, and transition successfully.
 Registration is free and you must register separately for each workshop you would like to attend.
 The workshops will be held over Zoom.

 View the presentation: